 Literally translated from Tagalog (the language of the Philippines), "barako" means "wild boar".
 In common usage, however, it can refer to the male of any species, especially studs, and extra-especially studs that share the strength and ferocity of the wild boar... and so "barako" came to mean manly, macho, fearless and tough.

-Our Barako Blend is one of our oldest recipes.
-We start with a generous proportion of Liberica, add high-altitude Philippines Robusta to punch up the body and the caffeine, and round it out with Excelsa.
+Our Barako Blend is one of our oldest recipes, one of Len's personal favorites, and one of the best ways to enjoy the interplay of Liberica with a supporting cast of characters.
+We start with a generous proportion of Liberica, add high-altitude Robusta to punch up the body and the caffeine, and round it out with rare Excelsa, a related species to Liberica.
 The result is a bold, smoky, and robustly fragrant cup that fortifies you for whatever challenges you face today, whether it's rampaging wild boars or eight-hour budget meetings.

 More Information About Liberica (Kapeng Barako)